dereuromark/cakephp-tools/README.md

-# Tools
+# CakePHP Tools Plugin

-## A cake2.x plugin

-This plugin contains several useful tools that can be used in many projects.
+A Cake2.x Plugin containing several useful tools that can be used in many projects.
-Please fork and help to improve (bugfixing, test cases, ...)

 Please note: New functionality has been tested against cake2.3 only.
 Please upgrade if possible.